mu2ku/Dominos/README.md

 <h1>Description:</h1>

-- This a web browser based game of dominoes versus a computer.</br></br>
+- This is a web browser-based game of dominoes versus a computer.</br></br>

 <h1>Getting Started:</h1>

 Click [here](https://sei-dominos.surge.sh/) to play game.</br>
-- Once the game has loaded press "Start Game" to start the game</br>
+- Once the game has loaded, press "Start Game" to start the game</br>
 - Click on the domino tiles shown on the bottom of the browser to play them to the board</br>
 - Click on the "Draw Tile" button to draw additional tiles if you cannot play a tile to the board</br>
 - Click on the "Restart Game" button to restart the game and play again! :)</br></br>